National Key Laboratory of Medical Immunology, Institute of Immunology, Second Military Medical University, Shanghai, China

-Dr. Xuetao Cao is the President of Nankai University, Tianjin, China.
-He was born in Shandong Province, China in 1964 and received his both of his M.D. and Ph.D. degrees from the Second Military Medical University (1986 and 1990, Shanghai, China).
+Dr. Xuetao Cao was born in Shandong Province, China in 1964 and received his both of his M.D. and Ph.D. degrees from the Second Military Medical University (1986 and 1990, Shanghai, China).
 He became Professor in Immunology in 1993 at the Second Military Medical University and the Director of the Institute of Immunology at the same University in 2001.
 He is the Founder Director of the Institute of Immunology at Zhejiang University since 2000.
 He has also been Professor and Founder Director of the National Key Laboratory of Medical Immunology since 2006.
-He was past Vice-President of Second Military Medical University (2004-2010), the past President of Chinese Academy of Medical Sciences (2011-2017) and past President of Peking Union Medical College in Beijing, China (2015-2017).
+He was past Vice-President of Second Military Medical University (2004-2010), the past President of Chinese Academy of Medical Sciences (2011-2017), the past President of Peking Union Medical College in Beijing, China (2015-2017) and past President of Nankai University, Tianjin, China (2017-2022).
 Dr. Cao was elected to the Chinese Academy of Engineering in 2005, German Academy of Sciences in 2013, French Academy of Medicine in 2014, EMBO in 2015, UK Academy of Medicine in 2016 and US National Academy of Medicine in 2017.
 He was President of Chinese Society for Immunology for 8 years (2006.10-2014.10), President of Federation of Immunological Societies in Asia and Oceania FIMSA (2012.5-2015.6) and President of Global Alliance for Chronic Diseases GACD (2013.12-2015.12).
-He is currently the Secretary General of Chinese Society for Immunology (2014.10-), and Secretary General of FIMSA (2016.6-), President of Chinese Society forof Biomedical Engineering (2015-) and Chair of China Union of Life Science Societies in China (2017-).
+He is currently the President of Chinese Society of Biomedical Engineering (2015-).

 Dr. Xuetao Cao's major research interests are innate immunity and inflammation, tumor immunology and immunotherapy .
 His group has made contributions to the understanding of innate signaling in immunity and inflammation, identification of regulatory cell subsets and new molecules in dendritic cell (DC)-initiated immune response, and translational research of cancer immunotherapy.
 As corresponding author, he has published more than 230 original papers in prestigious peer-reviewed journals such as Cell, Nature, Science, Nature Immunology, Cancer Cell, and Immunity.
 He is Founder and Editor-in-Chief of Chinese Journal of Cancer Biotherapy, Editor-in-Chief of Cellular and Molecular Immunology and Senior Editor of Cancer Immunology Research, Review Editor of Journal of Molecular Medicine.
 He also serves on the editorial or advisory board of a number of international journals including Cell, Annual Reviews of Immunology and Science Translational Medicine, eLife, Cell Research.